IMPOSBLWER/Full-Documentation-SnappyRoads-/README.md

 Array SplineMeshes - This is a variable that contains statiс meshes of roads.
 When you add a second element , assign it and then go to (Distribution Method) and select type (Any): Random.
 Result : you will see that the Spline you have assigned in the second static mesh is randomly scattered throughout the spline.

 float XScale , float YScale - Scales the road by X and Y

+float MaxDrawDistance
+bool CastShadow - Cast Shadow for Rendering name CollisionPreset - You can change this variable by calling it "BlockAll" or delete this variable , but fix blueprints: